-Living in an environment which helps to feel how you feel, makes you feel well and happy because it is beautiful.. like a walk in the forest or park, or seeing an extraordinary piece of art.
+Living in an environment that helps make you feel well and happy because it is beautiful.
+Like a walk in the forest or the park, or seeing an extraordinary piece of art.
 Beauty is so much more environmental and tactile for me.

 Who inspires you?

 Gosh, so many people.
-Sonia Delaunay, Isamu Noguchi, Charlotte Perriand, Le Corbusier, Virginia Wolf, Agnes Martin, Lee Miller, Dries Van Noten, Rei Kawakubo, Stephen Hawking, Elon Musk, Alice Waters - the list goes on.
+Sonia Delaunay, Isamu Noguchi, Charlotte Perriand, Le Corbusier, Virginia Woolf, Agnès Martin, Lee Miller, Dries Van Noten, Rei Kawakubo, Stephen Hawking, Elon Musk, Alice Waters - the list goes on.

-You’ve said that your one motto is “make good things” – do you apply this beyond your business into other parts of your life (ie. does it govern how you live – feel free to expand on styling the home etc)?
+You’ve said that your one motto is “make good things” – do you apply this beyond your business into other parts of your life?

 I'm a homebody when I'm not at work and always fiddling about in the kitchen, or moving things around the house, thinking about the next thing to make or recover or read.
 Having a lot of visual references around is really important to me and how I feel generally.

 What is your vision for the future?
 How do you envisage the events of 2020 changing the fashion landscape and the way businesses operate?